 Hardly anyone ever thinks about governance because leadership has gotten all the press.
 Governance is not leadership.
 Good governance guides leadership.
 Good theological governance guides leadership back to God.

 In so many organizations that profess to be Christian, God’s laws have been forgotten because the whole idea of God has been institutionalized.
 As a result, almost everyone I know in my ministry network has seen unsavory, unrepentant, positional authority figures wreaking havoc in people’s lives while the board stands by and does nothing or else acts defensively and palpably makes things worse.

-So I plan to teach and write about the very practical need for each and every board member to learn how to think theologically about organizational governance.
+Thus I plan to teach and write about the very practical need for each and every board member to learn how to think theologically about governance.
 If this sounds less than riveting, I ask you to give me a chance to explain in some detail why I strongly believe that good theological governance is the medicine and therapy needed to heal Christian entities and thereby promote widespread restoration in the land.

 We seriously need to revitalize our Christian institutions.
 Desperately we need for them to get on mission with the Great Commission in their own unique, righteous, biblically-grounded, way.
 Oh for every Christian community to get Right on mission.
-To be right on mission means to be acting on the basis of Christian principles, doing what you know God says is right.
-Every Christian organization has a special niche ministry that cannot be properly done apart from Christ.
-Unless Jesus is the Cornerstone, the organizational structure of “Christian” leadership is a sham.
+To be right on mission means to be acting on the basis of a genuinely Christian mission, doing what you know God says is right.

 Whoa, the word sham is intense.
 Am I overstating the problem of broken boards?

-God’s Word certainly tells us that boards can get off track.
-Consider Isaiah 53:
+God’s Word tells us that boards can get off track.

-All of us like sheep have gone astray.
+Consider Isaiah 53: All of us like sheep have gone astray.
 Each of us has turned to his way.
 And Romans 3:23: All have sinned and fallen short of the glory of God.